ocpsoft/rewrite/README.md

         ---
         com.example.ExampleConfigurationProvider

+Note that your annotated class won't be found, by default, if your ConfigurationProvider is in a jar inside a war.
+You can either set the servlet parameter `org.ocpsoft.rewrite.annotation.SCAN_LIB_DIRECTORY` to `true`, or use the ServiceLoader approach instead.

 5. Add rules to your configuration.
 Condition objects such as 'Direction.isInbound()' and 'Path.matches(...)' can be found in the 'org.ocpsoft.rewrite.config.*' and 'org.ocpsoft.rewrite.servlet.config.*' packages.

 6. Consider using Rewrite extensions for extra power: